Ahmad-ELManaseer03/saucedemo-testautomation/README.md

 - Initializes WebDriver using **WebDriverManager**.
 - Maximizes the browser window.
 - Configures implicit waits.
-- Ensures browser cleanup in `@AfterClass`.
+- Closes the browser and cleans up in `@AfterClass`.

 All test classes **extend `BaseTest`**, which:

-- Avoids duplicated setup/teardown code.
+- Eliminates duplicated setup/teardown logic.
 - Provides a consistent WebDriver lifecycle across all tests.

 ---